Two-out-of-five code

+A two-out-of-five code uses ten possible combinations of two ones and three zeroes to encode the decimal digits using five bits.
+It is used for its error detection and correction properties, and is a constant-weight code because the Hamming distance to "00000" is the same for all strings.
+Each bit position is assigned a weight; the bit value is multiplied by this factor and then the products summed to decode the represented number (with an exception for the number zero).

-The weights give a unique encoding for most digits, but allow two encodings for 3: 0+3 or 10010 and 1+2 or 01100.
-The former is used to encode the digit 3, and the latter is used to represent the otherwise unrepresentable zero.
+In Federal Standard 1037C, the weights 0-1-2-3-6 give a unique encoding for most digits, but allow two encodings for "3".
+10010 (0+3) is used to encode the digit 3, and 01100 (1+2) is used to represent the otherwise unrepresentable zero.

 The IBM 7070, IBM 7072, and IBM 7074 computers used this code to represent each of the ten decimal digits in a machine word, although they numbered the bit positions 0-1-2-3-4, rather than with weights.
 Each word also had a sign flag, encoded using a two-out-of-three code, that could be A Alphanumeric, − Minus, or + Plus.
 When copied to a digit, the three bits were placed in bit positions 0-3-4.
 (Thus producing the numeric values 3, 6 and 9, respectively.)

 A variant is the United States Postal Service POSTNET barcode, used to represent the ZIP Code for automated mail sorting and routing equipment.
 This uses two tall bars as ones and three short bars as zeros.
 Here, the weights assigned to the bit positions are 7-4-2-1-0.
 Again, zero is encoded specially, using the 7+4 combination (binary 11000) that would naturally encode 11.
 This method was also used in North American telephone multi-frequency and crossbar switching systems.

 The USPS Postal Alpha Numeric Encoding Technique (PLANET) uses the same weights, but with the opposite bar-height convention.